iamNoah1/vortex/readme.md

 - curl (for testing)

 ## Running the App

+### Configuration

+The application uses the following environment variables for configuration:

+- `TRANSACTION_LOG_FILE`: The filepath to write the transaction log to.
+Default is `./transactions.log`.

+### Run

 To run the app, navigate to the project directory and use the `go run` command: